CosiMichele/versionator_mooc/docs/index.md

 !!!
 Warning
     **THIS IS A SAMPLE PAGE, NAMES AND CONTENT ARE SUBJECT TO CHANGE**

-This self-guided course will take you through the basics of using CyVerse UK.
+This self-guided course will take you through the basics of using CyVerse Austria.

 ------------------------------------------------------------------------